tizonia/tizonia-openmax-il/player/man/README.txt

 How to generate Tizonia's man page
 ----------------------------------

-Tizonia's man page is generated using Sphinx documentation system that can be found in the repo's top level 'docs' directory.
+Tizonia's man page is generated using the Sphinx documentation system found in the repo's top-level 'docs' directory.

    # Install the dependencies